slexisvn/query_engine/docs/03-optimizer/22-statistics.md

 V: ndv=1026 min=0 max=999 nullFraction=0 histogramBuckets=64
 ```

 Twenty-six too many.
 That is fine — it is a **sketch**, meaning a summary that answers a question about a stream of values approximately, in memory that does not grow with the stream.
-You give up exactness and get a bounded footprint; 2.6% error is what this one promises.
+You give up exactness and get a bounded footprint.
+The 2.6% here is an observed error, not a promised bound on every input.
 Now look at the column next to it, a primary key with 200,000 rows and 200,000 distinct values, and read off its list of most common values:

 ```
 K: ndv=200000 mcvTop=["199999","199926","199998"] mcvFreq=[0.005,0.005,0.005]